core-wg/comi/draft-ietf-core-comi.md

 encoding, the security considerations of those documents also need to be well-understood.

+Because a request body may contain multiple data node instances that are applied on a best-effort, non-atomic basis ({{request-processing}}), a request that fails part-way can leave the datastore in a state that the client did not intend.
+Clients SHOULD construct internally consistent requests and SHOULD verify the state of the affected resources after an error response, for example by re-reading them.
+Deployments that require atomic application of multi-item requests need to wait for, and use, a future extension providing such semantics (see {{processing-extensions}}).

 # IANA Considerations

 ## Resource Type (rt=) Link Target Attribute Values Registry